KatherineMichel/python-and-django-resources/README.md

 ## Trends

 <!--
+https://twitter.com/glasnt/status/1130373823176404992 | Katie McLaughlin ✨ on Twitter: "Hello Python Twitter.
+What is the project or application of Python -- that's not python itself -- that has made you the most excited this year?
+Share it with me.
+This is something I'm deeply interested in expanding my knowledge on, and I want to hear about it!"

 https://www.python.org/dev/peps/pep-0587/ | PEP 587 -- Python Initialization Configuration | Python.org
 https://www.python.org/dev/peps/pep-3132/ | PEP 3132 -- Extended Iterable Unpacking | Python.org
 https://www.python.org/dev/peps/pep-0578/ | PEP 578 -- Python Runtime Audit Hooks | Python.org